 Are you an A-1 Operator?
 Excellence in stations has often been emphasized.
 Yet, station performance, equipment, adjustment, etc., are but part of the story.
 The operation of the equipment, knowledge of procedure, and general communications technique are of very great importance in determining the results of any station.
 To bring attention to good operating as a paramount issue, and to give it something of the importance it deserves we are this month announcing in these columns the launching of a club for A-1 operators.

-By early 1934, the roster of recognized A-1 operators had swelled to more than 400; by the end of 1938, to 1,000.
-As of mid-2012 there are over 5,800 members of this special club!
-Then, as now, nominations were not made lightly; through the years, recognition as an A-1 Operator has represented an unsolicited acknowledgment of one's high standing among one's peers.
+By early 1934, the roster of recognized A-1 operators swelled to more than 400; by the end of 1938, to 1,000 and as of mid-2012 there are over 5,800 members of this special club!
+Then, as now, nominations were not made lightly.
+Through the years, recognition as an A-1 Operator represented an unsolicited acknowledgment of one's high standing among one's peers.